-An FM radio station has a carrier frequency of 91.3 MHz and transmits heavy metal rock music.
+An FM radio station has a carrier frequency of 91.3 MHz and transmits heavy metal rock music in frequency modulated side bands of the carrier.
 Estimate the coherence length of the radiation.

 Exercise 9.5 Problem: COBE Measurement of the Cosmic Microwave Background Radiation